Why Women’s Carpentry?

 There may be a beginning woodworking class closer to you, and it may or may not be geared toward women.
 Lots of community colleges offer beginning woodworking classes, and some are awesome.
 Others are either overly basic or too advanced for true beginners.
 We encourage you to check out what might be available locally, and consider what type of learning environment, pace, and general vibe most appeals to you.
 Our classes are held in a beautiful outdoor setting, are intensive and effective, and feel more like a fun retreat than a night class.

-Is this a physically intensive class?
+Is this a physically intensive carpentry class?

 What’s the average age of students in this class?